 Keyword stuffing has a negative impact on SEO.
 Read the most important Search Engine Ranking Factors.

-Standardize backlinks (dont mix and match www with non-www).
+10. Standardize backlinks (don’t mix and match www with non-www).

 Modify .htaccess to tweak this issue.
 Set your preferred canonical domain in Google Sitemaps.